Linkedin Tag

 The Internet Archive Hack: How JavaScript fits in the picture

-The Internet Archive, also known as The Wayback Machine, experienced a security breach yesterday.
+The Internet Archive, known best for The Wayback Machine, experienced a security breach yesterday.
 This was not the first time it had been targeted.
-A mocking JavaScript popup appeared, stating: Have you ever felt like the Internet Archive runs on sticks and is constantly on the verge of suffering a ...
+A mocking JavaScript popup appeared, stating: Have you ever felt like the Internet Archive runs on sticks and is constantly on the verge of suffering a catastrophic security breach?
+It just happened.
+See 31 million of you on HIBP!
+HIBP, short for Have I Been Pwned?, is a site where users can check if their personal information has been compromise

 Read More